zeeguu-ecosystem/Docker/README.md

 ### Adding articles for the reader

-To add a new RSS feed for the reader, you have to run the following:
+To add a new RSS feed for the reader, you have to run the following and follow the prompts:
 ```sh
 docker exec -i zeeguu-api-core python /opt/Zeeguu-API/tools/add_rssfeed.py
 ```

 Example:
 ```sh
 $ docker exec -i zeeguu-api-core python /opt/Zeeguu-API/tools/add_rssfeed.py